Obama tries Reagan touch on economy, but wages weigh

 “I can’t imagine people feel particularly elated when they’re told GDP was up 4 percent last quarter, but median income was flat last year,” Bernstein said.

-Reporting by Jason Lange and Roberta Rampton; Editing by David Chance and Tomasz Janowski
+Reporting by Jason Lange and Roberta Rampton; Editing by David Chance and Tomasz Janowski; jason.lange@thomsonreuters.com; 202 310 5487; Twitter @langejason; Reuters Messaging:; jason.lange.thomsonreuters.com@reuters.net